zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/configure-devcs-project-oke/configure-devcs-project-oke.md

 ## **Step 3**: Configuring Git repositories

-Now let’s change the yaml in different GIT repositories to fit with your Tenancy details(review all but db\_management.git, discount-func.git and PizzaDeliveryMobileapp.git).
+Now let’s change the yaml in different GIT repositories to fit with your Tenancy details (review all but `db\_management.git`, `discount-func.git` and `PizzaDeliveryMobileapp.git`).

-1. Let’s get started by selecting microservice\_orchestrator.git:
+1. Let’s get started by selecting `microservice_orchestrator.git`:

   ![](./images/image137.png " ")

-2. Select only microservice-orchestrator.yaml (the two other .yaml don’t require to be modified):
+2. Select only `microservice-orchestrator.yaml` (the two other .yaml don’t require to be modified):

   ![](./images/image138.png " ")